streltsov/streltsov/README.md

-### Hi there 👋
+# Hi!
+I'm Herman
+### Frontend developer

-I'm a frontend developer primarily experienced in React/Redux.
+I'm passionate about learning the latest and greatest technologies whether that's the frontend or backend.
+Pimarily experienced in React/Redux.
 Passionate about JavaScript and web technologies.
 Functional programming enthusiast.

+If you’re interested in collaborating on a project or just want to say hello, don’t hesitate to get in touch!